FierceEagle/fierceeagle.github.io/index.md

 ## Can we go deeper?

 After the basic analysis, the main goal we set out to achieve is training models to predict socio-economic facts about areas based on food consumption habits.
 For this we used the data set on the MSOA Level, as it has more areas with higher representativness in comparsion to the LSOA level, while also providing a higher granularity, as the next higher granularity, Wards.
-As these group many diverse area together, smooting out intresting divergences.
+The latter would group multiple diverse areas together, smoothing out intresting divergences.

 We started off with regression analysis to predict contious outcome values based on nutrional facts.
-To improve the performance, we removed outliers, the quality was suffiecent in regard to completeness and missing values, thus we focused on identifying and removing extreme values using [Local Outlier Fields](https://www.dbs.ifi.lmu.de/Publikationen/Papers/LOF.pdf).
+To improve the performance, we removed outliers.
+While the general data quality was near perfect in regard to completeness and missing values, we focused on identifying and removing extreme values using [Local Outlier Fields](https://www.dbs.ifi.lmu.de/Publikationen/Papers/LOF.pdf).

-The resulting regression model were able to predict contious variables such as median area income or the percentage of *BAME* inhabitants in an area with a high coeffiecent of determination of 0. .
-Intrestingly,
+The resulting regression model were able to predict contious variables such as median area income or the percentage of *BAME* (*Black, Asian and minority ethnic*) inhabitants in an area with a high coeffiecent of determination of 0. .
+From the parameters we can learn that most of the input variables have a very significant impact on the prediction result and thus can derive that they have an predictive interplay

-# Regression Results
+###
 # RandomForest Introduction
 To better address the difference in each area, we switched for the further models from a regression task to a classification task, based on the [clustering and labeling]() we conducted earlier.
 This allows us to capture and refine better the difference in each area from a single contious feature to the groupings.